-- Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - Press the ENTER (4) button to continue. - If the Scan Tool cannot link to the vehicle's computer after three attempts, the message "Contact Technical Support" displays. - Press the M button to return to the Main Menu. - Turn the ignition off, and disconnect the Scan Tool. - Contact Technical Support for assistance. - The Scan Tool will display a code only if codes are present in the vehicle's computer memory.
-If no codes are present, the message "No Powertrain DTCs or Freeze Frame Data presently stored in the vehicle's computer."
+- Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - If the Scan Tool cannot link to the vehicle's computer after three attempts, the message "Contact Technical Support" displays. - Press the M button to return to the Main Menu. - Turn the ignition off, and disconnect the Scan Tool. - Contact Technical Support for assistance. - If the Scan Tool can decode the Vehicle Identification Number (VIN) for the vehicle under test, the Vehicle Information screen displays.

-- If the Scan Tool can decode the Vehicle Identification Number (VIN) for the vehicle under test, the Vehicle Information screen displays. - If the information shown is correct for the vehicle under test, use the UP and DOWN buttons, as necessary, to highlight Yes, then press the ENTER button.
-Proceed to step 10.

-- If the Scan Tool cannot decode the Vehicle Identification Number (VIN) for the vehicle under test, the Select Vehicle screen displays.
+- If the information shown is correct for the vehicle under test, use the UP and DOWN buttons, as necessary, to highlight Yes, then press the ENTER button.
+Proceed to step 10. - If the information shown is not correct for the vehicle under text, or if you wish to manually select the vehicle, use UP ▲ and DOWN ▼ buttons, as necessary, to highlight No, then press the ENTER ← button.
+Proceed to step 8. - If the Scan Tool cannot decode the Vehicle Identification Number (VIN) for the vehicle under test, the Select Vehicle screen displays.
 Proceed to step 8. - When No is selected from the Vehicle information screen, the Select Vehicle screen displays.
 The Select Vehicle screen lists the three most recently tested vehicles. - To select a previously tested vehicle, use the UP and DOWN buttons, as necessary, to highlight the desired vehicle, then press the ENTER button.
 Proceed to step 10.